BirdeeHub/birdeevim/README.md

 # Another Neovim flake

-### Attention: This repo is unfinished.
+#### To Do:
 It has dap and dap-ui but no debuggers for languages and no auto formatters.
 If you add a debugger to it please let me know.
+I didnt really have time to understand configuring dap yet before I heard about nix.
+I was only using neovim for about 3 months before making this flake.

-It might remain incomplete for a little while as I work on getting the rest of my stuff working on nixOS like nvidia and whatnot.
+It might remain incomplete for a little while as I work on getting the rest of my stuff working on nixOS like nvidia and whatnot so I can swap.

 ## Introduction